 Maybe you aren't quite ready to give a full sales pitch.
 Instead, this is your first point of contact to start explaining your business.

 To end your introductory presentation, I think it's a great idea to give the audience a means to follow-up with a Contact slide.
 If you think of an introductory presentation as the start of a conversation, you should give the audience the chance to continue that conversation.

 Final PowerPoint Slide Styles to Avoid

 When you're preparing to close out your PowerPoint presentation, there are certain strategic steps that you'll want to avoid.
 There are also final PowerPoint presentation slide styles that aren't on target for closing strongly.
 You need both the right closing technique and final slide design to work together.
-Let's take a look at what not to do for each of the key presentation types:
+Let's look at what not to do for each of the key presentation types: